lambdamikel/Busch-2090/README.md

     //
     // Uncomment this if you want 4 DOT outputs instead of 3:
     //

     // #define RESET_BUTTON_AT_PIN_0

     //
+    // Uncomment this if you want A5 CPU THROTTLE POTENTIOMETER; ELSE THIS IS USED FOR CLOCK 1HZ OUTPUT
+    //

+    // #define USE_CPU_THROTTLE_POT_AT_PIN_A5

+    //
     // TM1638 module